sigma-epsilon/sigmaepsilon.deepdict/README.md

 ## **Installation**

-The library can be installed from PyPI using `pip` on Python >= 3.10:
+The library can be installed from PyPI using `pip` on supported Python versions:

 ```console
 >>> pip install sigmaepsilon.deepdict